 Interested applicants should submit the following no later than Feb.
 1:

 Once all the above-named items have been received, the application will be reviewed.

 June K. Winford, MD, is the program director for this fellowship.
-For more information, email program administrator Dyon Williams.
+For more information, email program administrator Dejunia Giles.
 UMMC is an equal opportunity, affirmative action employer.